apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     As the Cordova Windows/WP8, OSX, Amazon Fire OS, Blackberry 10, Windows Phone & Firefox OS platform has been deprecated, the supporting logic for these platforms has been removed from this plugin.

 * **Removed Deprecated `whitelist` Plugin**

+    The legacy `whitelist` plugin has been deprecated for a long time and is no longer needed in the `file-transfer` plugin.
+This plugin will continue call and check against the `shouldAllowRequest` method which is apart of the platform core coding.

+    Refer to the [Allow List](https://cordova.apache.org/docs/en/12.x/guide/appdev/allowlist/index.html) page of the Cordova Documentation for more information in how to configure the list.

 * **Fixed Download Functionality for Android Q+**
 * **Removed Hardcoded `X-Requested-With` Header**
 * **Fixed Missing Headers on File Upload**